 Introduction to the Command Line

-In our Introduction To The Command Line mission, you will learn why using the command line, also called the terminal, is important, and start learning to execute commands in the terminal on UNIX machines to interact with your computer.
+In our Introduction To The Command Line lesson, you will learn why using the command line, also called the terminal, is important, and start learning to execute commands in the terminal on UNIX machines to interact with your computer.

-You will also learn the structure of the command line and how it is set up as you dig into common data science command line tasks like checking for text differences between files using the
+You will also learn the structure of the command line and how it is set up as you dig into common data science command-line tasks like checking for text differences between files using the

 diff command, finding the current date using the